smart-data-models/dataModel.Environment/WaterObserved/doc/spec.md

 ## List of properties

 - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved`: Date and time of this observation represented by an ISO8601 UTC format.  - `dateObservedFrom`: Observation period : Start date and time in an ISO8601 UTC format.  - `dateObservedTo`: Observation period : End date and time in an ISO8601 UTC format.  - `description`: A description of this item  - `flow`: Water Flow observed.
-The unit code (text) of measurement given using the UN/CEFACAT  - `height`: Water height - Level reach on alert coasts.  - `id`: Unique identifier of the entity  - `location`:   - `measuredArea`: Water height - Level reach on alert coasts.   - `name`: The name of this item.  - `objectArea`: Percentage occupied by floating object in the area.  - `objectHeightAverage`: Average height raised.  - `objectHeightMax`: Maximum height raised.  - `objectVolume`: Estimated volume raised.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: A reference to a point of interest associated to this observation.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `swellDirection`: Water height - Level reach on alert coasts.  - `swellHeight`: Water height - Level reach on alert coasts.  - `swellPeriod`: Water height - Level reach on alert coasts.  - `type`: NGSI Entity type  - `waveLength`: Water height - Level reach on alert coasts.
+The unit code (text) of measurement given using the UN/CEFACAT  - `height`: XXXProperty.
+Water height - Level reach on alert coasts.  - `id`: Unique identifier of the entity  - `location`:   - `measuredArea`: Water height - Level reach on alert coasts.
+The unit code (text) of measurement given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) (max.
+3 characters).
+For instance, <code>MTK</code> represents M².  - `name`: The name of this item.  - `objectArea`: Percentage occupied by floating object in the area.
+The unit code (text) of measurement given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) (max.
+3 characters).
+For instance, <code>P1</code> represents Percentage.  - `objectHeightAverage`: Average height raised.
+The unit code (text) of measurement given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) (max.
+3 characters).
+For instance, <code>MTR</code> represents Meter.  - `objectHeightMax`: Maximum height raised.
+The unit code (text) of measurement given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) (max.
+3 characters).
+For instance, <code>MTR</code> represents Meter.  - `objectVolume`: Estimated volume raised.
+The unit code (text) of measurement given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) (max.
+3 characters).
+For instance, <code>MTQ</code> represents Cubic Meters  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice`: A reference to a point of interest associated to this observation.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `swellDirection`: Water height - Level reach on alert coasts.  - `swellHeight`: XXXProperty.
+Water height - Level reach on alert coasts.  - `swellPeriod`: Water height - Level reach on alert coasts.  - `type`: NGSI Entity type.
+It has to be WaterObserved  - `waveLength`: Water height - Level reach on alert coasts.
 Required properties
-- `dateObserved`  - `id`  - `location`  - `type`  ## Data Model description of properties
+- `dateObserved`  - `id`  - `location`  - `type`
+Water observation data model is intended to represent the parameters of flow, level and volume of water observed, as well as the swell information, over a fixed or variable area.
+This observation also includes the masses of floating objects on this area.
+The data collected is provided by [Sensors], [Cameras], [Water stations] positioned at specific or sensitive locations for rivers, streams, torrent, lakes, seas, etc.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml